apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 The type checker complains about missing type annotations.
 See the [Tutorial on Snowcat][] for details.
 When we try to add type annotations to the variables, we run into an issue.
-Indeed, the variables are declared with the Pluscal
+Indeed, the variables are declared with the PlusCal
 syntax:

 ```tla